vova-kuk/Mocha/README.md

 Any of them can be used for assertions.

 Setup

 Install Nodejs

-Install Mocha by running the command:
-$ npm install --global mocha,
-$ npm install --save-dev mocha
+Install Mocha by running the command: npm install --global mocha, npm install --save-dev mocha

-Install Chai by running the command:
-$ npm install --save-dev chai
+Install Chai by running the command: npm install --save-dev chai

 Run npm test to run all test specs.

+Function description:

 Function isAdult is to checks age, is it adult.